carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 We can now proceed to align sequences.
 We should still be set within the `~/Desktop/docker-intro/peptides` directory as before, and we will share the current directory with the container.
-As a first attempt we'll use the multiple sequence file `peptides.fasta` located in the same directory.
+As a first attempt we'll use the *multiple sequence file* `peptides.fasta` located in the same directory.
-The file contains all 4 sequences we just used previously.
+The file contains all 4 sequences we just used previously in a single document.
-You can check its content with the  `cat` command.
+If you  wish you can check its content with the  `cat` command.

-Since the container uses  `ENTRYPOINT` at this time we can only use it from outside the container *i.e.* adding `-it` to make the container interactive would have no effect.
+Since the container uses  `ENTRYPOINT` at this time we can only use it from outside the container *i.e.* adding `-it` trying to make the container interactive would have no effect.
 We can provide the minimal mandatory input required as the input and output file names with `-i` and `-o` which will pass directly to the `clustalo` program.
-For now, we also need to accept that `clustalo` expects data to be found in the `/data` directory on the container.
+`clustalo` expects data to be found in the `/data` directory created when we spawned the container.

 ~~~
 $ docker run --rm --mount type=bind,source=${PWD},target=/data pegi3s/clustalomega -i /data/peptides.fasta -o /data/peptides_aligned.fasta